mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 armed and part of the navy these are not combat assets and are no match for a warship of comparable size.

-Cronor Naval Base is located on one of Cronor’s moons and is very extensive.
+Cronor Naval Base is located on one of Cronor's moons and is very extensive.
 Not only does it have formidable fortifications for its own defence but there are numerous long–range missile batteries on the surface for the defence of the planet proper.
 Civilian access to the